Matheus-Barros/Face_Recognition/README.md

 # Configurations

 You can add new people to recognize.
 To do that, just create a new folder in the 'Faces' folder, with the name of the person.
 Then add at least 5 pictures of the person face.
-You also need to write the name of the person, in the list 'people'in the file Face_Recognition.py line 28.
+You also need to write the name of the person, in the list 'people' in the file Face_Recognition.py line 28.
 There you can choose who you wanna recognize.
 The name must be the same of the new folder created.